WHO'LL BE MY LOVE?

-Now I wonder about my previous dream, THE DEER PARTY--it had an argumentative, exploding White Factory with just the creamy blank boxy look of a current-generation Mac.
-Was it too a forewarning of the crash destroying my evening's work, just dimmer, because it was four days earlier?
+Now I wonder about my dream five days ago, THE DEER PARTY--it had a White Factory with just the creamy blank boxy look of a current-generation Mac.
+It exploded, burned.
+Was that dream too a forewarning of the crash destroying my evening's work?
+But dimmer, because it was four days earlier?

 Next: DREAMRIDER.
 A strange interlude: I find a book that describes my life!
 And not in my dreams.

 UNICORN TAG is a set of dreams of hoofed animal teachers who dragged me (kicking and screaming!) past simple dreamwork into shamanism.
 1: The Deer Party 2: Ariane's Honeymoon 3: Everest Marathon 4: Who'll Be My Love?
 5: Dreamrider 6: Half Shaman, Half Statesman 7: 8 To A Horn 8: Black Magic 9: Misfits On Mars